kigster/ventable/README.md

 # Ventable

-Simple eventing gem that implements Observable pattern.
+Simple eventing gem that implements Observable pattern, but with more options, ability to group observers and wrap them in arbitrary blocks of code.
+For example, when a certain event fires, some observers may be called within a transaction context, while others maybe called outside of the transaction context.

 ## Installation